 1.1_____________________________________________

 1.2.
-Full name of the Community in Russian - _____________ _____________________________________________
+The full name of the Community in Russian is _____________ _____________________________________________

-Abbreviated name in Russian - _____________________ ______________________________________________________________
+Abbreviated name in Russian – _____________________ _______________________________________________________________

 1.3.
-The Community carries out its activities in accordance with the Constitution, the Federal Law "On the general principles of organizing communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation", the Federal Law of the Russian Federation "On non-profit organizations", other federal laws and other regulatory legal acts of the Russian Federation, as well as laws and other regulatory legal acts of the constituent entities of the Russian Federation, this Charter.
+The Community carries out its activities in accordance with the Constitution, the Federal Law “On the general principles of organizing communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation”, the Federal Law of the Russian Federation “On Non-Profit Organizations”, other federal laws and other regulatory legal acts of the Russian Federation, as well as laws and other regulatory legal acts of the constituent entities of the Russian Federation, this Charter.

 1.4.
 The community is a non-profit organization and does not pursue the goal of making a profit.